Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 *God* but he’d have made a deal with the devil at that moment to get *Caledonia* back.
 With her guns, sensors, EWAR and bulldog drones she’d have tipped the situation that little bit further, let him expand the fleet’s influence across more of the sky.

-But, if wishes were fishes…Well, for a start one of their most valuable ships wouldn’t be a tumbling hunk of scrap metal right now.
+But, if wishes were fishes...
+Well, for a start one of their most valuable ships wouldn’t be a tumbling hunk of scrap metal right now.
 Her superstructure was *mostly* intact, and the wreck *might* be salvageable, but that would only be slightly quicker than building her replacement from scratch.

 And it was now clear that they were going to need more than one like her.

 He returned to reading the latest reports from ground-side.
-He had a lot to get through, before the next alarm…
+He had a lot to get through, before the next alarm...

 He just knew there were going to be many more before they were finally secure enough to deploy a system shield.